 Early Life

 Françoise Bettencourt Meyers was born on July 10, 1953, in Neuilly-sur-Seine, France.
-She is the only child of Liliane Bettencourt and André Bettencourt.
-Liliane was the heiress to the L'Oréal fortune, and André was a politician who served in various ministerial positions.
-Françoise grew up in a wealthy family and attended the Marymount International School.
+She is the daughter of Liliane Bettencourt, the heiress to the L'Oréal cosmetics empire, and André Bettencourt, a politician.
+Growing up in a wealthy family, she attended the Marymount International School.
+Due to safety concerns, she was later homeschooled.
+Her early life was marked by a close relationship with her parents, and she developed a deep interest in intellectual pursuits and the arts.

 Rise to Success